The agentic org chart is two people deep

 What this looks like in practice

 Take a product team.
-Twelve people: a product manager, a few engineers, a designer, a researcher, a couple of QA specialists, a data analyst, a scrum master, and some support roles.
-Standard mid-size product squad.
-In an agentic setup, that's closer to three: a product lead who owns the roadmap and makes prioritisation calls, an operator who runs the agent systems handling spec writing, code generation, test coverage, and analytics, and maybe a designer doing the work that still genuinely benefits from a human eye.
+Twelve people: PM, engineers, designer, researcher, QA, analyst, scrum master, support.
+Standard mid-size squad.
+In an agentic setup that's closer to three: a product lead who owns the roadmap, an operator running the agent systems for spec writing, code generation, test coverage and analytics, and maybe a designer doing the work that still genuinely benefits from a human eye.
 The other nine aren't fired in a weekend.
-But over a two-year horizon, you're not backfilling them when they leave.
+Over a two-year horizon, you're not backfilling them when they leave.

-Or take a customer support team of 40.
-That team exists because each support interaction takes human time, and volume is high.
-With a well-built agent fleet, you might run the same volume with 5 people: an operator managing the systems, two or three specialists handling the genuinely complex cases the agents escalate, and a lead who owns the overall customer experience and makes calls on policy.
-The other 35 positions don't get posted again.
+Or take a customer support team of forty.
+That team exists because each interaction takes human time and volume is high.
+With a well-built agent fleet, you might run the same volume with five people: an operator managing the systems, two or three specialists handling the complex cases the agents escalate, and a lead who owns the overall customer experience and makes calls on policy.
+The other thirty-five positions don't get posted again.

-Legal review is instructive.
-One general counsel with a well-configured agent system can cover a review workload that previously kept three or four junior lawyers busy.
-The GC supplies judgement: what's a real risk, what matters given the company's specific situation, when to push back on a clause.
-The agent handles the reading, summarisation, clause comparison, and first-pass flagging.
-The ratio of output per senior person goes up sharply.
+Legal review is instructive at the other end.
+One general counsel with a well-configured agent system can cover a workload that previously kept three or four junior lawyers busy.
+The GC supplies judgement: what's a real risk, what matters given the situation, when to push back on a clause.
+The agent handles the reading, the summarisation, the clause comparison, the first-pass flagging.
+Output per senior person goes up sharply.

 None of these examples require AGI.
 They're possible right now, with current systems, for any company willing to build them.